Sea Cloud II: Cabins and suites

 The 16 "junior suites" are 23 m2 in size, and are equipped with large windows.
 They also have more luxurious furnishings and interior decorations.
 The bathrooms are slightly larger than in the cabins and have a bath.
 The two so-called "owner suites" differ from the "junior suites" by having a room size of 27 m2, more extensive furnishings (including a four-poster bed) and a much larger bathroom with tub and separate shower.

-Rigging
+Propulsion

-The Sea Cloud II is a square-rigger with fore-mast, main-mast and mizzen-mast.
-The top of her main-mast is 57 m above deck.
+Sea Cloud II is a square-rigger with foremast, mainmast and mizzenmast.
+The top of her mainmast is 57 m above deck.
 Her 23 sails have a total area of approximately 3,000 m2.
 She is sailed traditionally by hand, as is common, for example, on sail training ships.